Kentucky History

 Between the Rock and the Commonwealth

-Learn the history of Indian Head Rock, a six-ton boulder that resided in the Ohio River near Kentucky, hidden below the surface for years.
-In 2007, historians from Portsmouth, Ohio, located the rock and removed it from the river, hoping its rediscovery would celebrate the region’s history.
-Instead, many Kentuckians felt the rock belonged to them, thus beginning a nationally played-out battle between the two states.
+Learn the history of Indian Head Rock, a boulder in the Ohio River near Kentucky that lay hidden below the surface for years.
+In 2007, historians from Portsmouth, Ohio, found and removed it, hoping to celebrate the region’s past.
+Instead, many Kentuckians believed the rock belonged to them, sparking a dispute between the two states.

 Beyond Stained Glass – Architectural Glass by Kenneth von Roenn